mpnally/Terrifically-Simple-JSON/README.md

    of the API
 3. The value of a name/value pair must be the value of the property.

+The value of adhering to these restrictions is that there is a simple 1-1 mapping between the data of he API and the JSON.
+If you know the data model, you already know what the JSON will look like a vice versa.
+Some other formats also have this property, but none of them do it as simply and directly as VS-JSON—their mapping of the data model to JSON is more complex.

 VS-JSON defines two JSON properties, `_id` and `_isA`. `_id` is used to express the identity of an object. `_isA` is used to express the type(s) of an object.